swisscom/cleanerversion/README.rst

         address = CharField(max_length=200)
         phone = CharField(max_length=200)

-Assuming you know how to deal with :mod:`Django Models <django.db.models>` (you will need to sync your DB before your code gets usable; Or you're only testing, then that step is done by Django), the next step is using your model to create some entries::
+Assuming you know how to deal with `Django Models <https://docs.djangoproject.com/en/dev/topics/db/models/>`_ (you will need to sync your DB before your code gets usable; Or you're only testing, then that step is done by Django), the next step is using your model to create some entries::